mindspore-ai/docs/docs/programming_guide/source_en/tokenizer.md

 `SentencePieceTokenizer` performs tokenization based on an open-source natural language processing tool package [SentencePiece](https://github.com/google/sentencepiece).

-The following example builds a text dataset, creates a `vocab` object from the `VOCAB_FILE` file, uses `SentencePieceTokenizer` to perform tokenization on the dataset, and displays the text results before and after tokenization.
+The following example builds a text dataset, creates a `vocab` object from the `vocab_file` file, uses `SentencePieceTokenizer` to perform tokenization on the dataset, and displays the text results before and after tokenization.

 ```python
 import mindspore.dataset as ds